MY STORY

 Family

 We are a family of four.
 Father, mother, younger brother and I. My father was born in Pyeongtaek, a city in the Gyeonggido province of South Korea.
-He spent most of his youth in Seoul, graduated from university around 1983 and then started working at a trading company called Kohap.
+He spent most of his youth in Seoul, and graduated from university around 1983 and then started working at a trading company called Kohap.
 My mom was born in the Sadang district of Seoul, and straight after high school she started working at a trading company in Myeongdong.
 My parents met each other around 1986 and then they got married.
 In 1989 my father was sent to Hong Kong as an expat, and then my mom and I followed suit around the same time.
-My brother was born in 1991, in Hong Kong.
+My brother was born in 1991 in Hong Kong.
 We have been a family of four since then, and my brother and I have lived most of our lives in Hong Kong.

 Growing up in Hong Kong: Language